ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 <img width="473" height="437" alt="image" src="https://github.com/user-attachments/assets/6fbab02c-1541-4636-a86b-e34d726b4981" />
 Figure 8: Voltage Divider Circuit

-Complete the provided circuit and verify Voltage divider Rule.
+Complete the provided circuit and verify the Voltage Divider Rule.
 Set 10 in Voltage and 5 as Current in the Power Supply.

 1. Change the Resistance Value R2 (Connected to GND/ 0 V) where R1 is set at `1 Kohm`
-2. Calculate the Output Voltage according to Voltage Divider Formula:
+2. Calculate the Output Voltage according to the Voltage Divider Formula:

 `Voltage Value Calculate together with Resistance Value with R2:`